What are my options?

 What about LASER Treatment?

 We all want to think modern medicine has miracles to offer us.
-Although use of lasers are successful for many superficial skin imperfections, lasers generally cannot remove a pigmented nevus.
-Lasers can destroy most of the cells of some nevi.
-Some people report successful results with laser treatment.
-Others report poor results.
-Some people report that over the long term, pigmentation has returned to the site of the laser treatment.
+Although use of lasers are successful for many superficial skin conditions, lasers generally cannot be relied upon to remove a pigmented nevus.